mattmakai/mattmakai.com/source/content/pages/talks.rst

 How to Solve Django's Top 5 Enterprise Headaches
 ------------------------------------------------
+The top five Django problems in large enterprise organizations are integrating with Active Directory, passing security audits, transferring data from legacy systems, installing packages from PyPI through proxy servers and combating misperceptions around dynamically typed programming languages.
+We'll solve these problems with code and resources to back up arguments to enterprise stakeholders.

 Upcoming `DjangoCon 2014 <http://www.djangocon.us>`_ talk in Portland, Oregon at the beginning of September.